jvanzalk/wildfire-size-analysis/README.md

 The features (month, year, latitude, longitude) explained less than 10% of variance in fire sizes.
 In this case, additional features are needed to improve the results.

-Recommended actions:
+Next steps:
-- Replace month with weather data
+- Add weather data
-- Humans cause the majority of wildfires so look at travel data (e.g., Airbnb) or population.
+- Humans cause the majority of wildfires so look at distance of fires to populated areas or major roads